Narasimhakommi/facedetection/README.md

 Finally, we will be utilizing the **DeepLabV3 machine learning model**.
 DeepLabV3 is a state-of-the-art machine learning model that is capable of identifying and labeling objects within an image.
 It has been trained on large datasets of images and can achieve high levels of accuracy in object segmentation tasks.
 With its ability to handle a wide range of image sizes, DeepLabV3 can be fine-tuned on specific datasets to improve its performance.

 By combining these technologies, we hope to create an iOS application that provides users with real-time feedback on object segmentation and face parsing results.
 Our application has a wide range of applications, including image editing, augmented reality.
 We are excited to work as a team and utilize these cutting-edge technologies to bring this project to fruition.
-### Project Sprint and involvement by each Team member

 ### Starting with IOS App interface
 We created an architecture diagram of the project and implemented the interface in Xcode using Swift.
 We created various buttons and controllers in the swift such as AppDelegate and ContentView.